WASHINGTON -- It could only happen in the land of trillion-dollar budgets.

 But budget deficits are not on the agenda now.

-Look at the skimpy press being given these days to the bipartisan commission on budget reform headed by Sen. Robert Kerrey, D-Neb., and Sen. John Danforth, R-Mo.
+Look at the skimpy press being given these days to the bipartisan commission on budget reform headed by Sens.
+Robert Kerrey, D-Neb., and John Danforth, R-Mo.

-That leaves entitlements - that huge and growing pan of the budget that all say must be reformed until they learn that it means cutting payments for the nation's growing army of retirees.
+That leaves entitlements -- that huge and growing part of the budget that all say must be reformed until they learn that it means cutting payments for the nation's growing army of retirees.

-Instead, the tack of the administration has been to talk about how well the economy is doing since Congress enacted the President's deficit reduction package a year ago.
-With understandable pride, President Clinton claimed credit for bringing down the deficit three years in a row.
+Instead, the tack out of the administration has been to talk about how well the economy is doing since Congress enacted the President's deficit reduction package a year ago.
+With understandable pride, President Clinto claimed credit for bringing down the deficit three years in a row.

-But we are still left with what Reagan budget chief David Stockman once called "$200 billion budget deficits as far as the eye can see."
+But we are stil left with what David Stockman, President Reagan's budget adviser, once called "$200 billion budget deficits as far as the eye can see."
 Under Clinton's budget, the deficit climbs back to $207.4 billion in the year 1999.